Wodajo/Offensive/3-scanning-networks/scan-by-protocol.md

 if we've got `RST` we can predict if port is closed or open using it's `Window` and `TTL` fields
 if `Window` field != 0 - open.
 Most likely won't work, might work in opposite way.
 `sudo nmap -sW`
 if `TTL` < 64 while other packets have higher TTL.
-A I understand TTL can be governed by Application Control > Custom Service > Policy > System configuration.
+As I understand TTL can be governed by Application Control > Custom Service > Policy > System configuration.
 Higher level instances override lower, thus if a port is open packet might have other TTL than the default kernel-cofigurated ones.
 `sudo hping -8 <ports list> -A <ip address> -V` ttl&win included in responses
 ##### according to RFC 793...
 segment not containing `SYN`, `RST`, or `ACK` bits will result in `RST` (if the port is closed) or no reponse (if port open)